nsmarkop/plover_korean/README.rst

-Plover Korean CAS System
+Plover Korean System
 =======================

-TODO
+TODO: How to install / update.
+TODO: How the system works, at least to a basic level.